farmera/sare_grant/study_methods.md

 numbers used to apply a color transform to an image.
 Applying this transform allows us to visualize reflected light that otherwise would be impossible to see.
 In this image the LUT is prominently displayed in order to indicate that a full range of values has been captured by this image - from dry, sandy soils on the upper left (with an NDVI value of -1) to very active areas of photosynthetic activity on the upper right.
-Also visible are regions of the young crop which are less well developed on the lower left compared with the right.
+Also visible are regions of immature crop which are less developed on the lower left when compared with the right.

 An index image like this is a useful tool for identifying potential trouble spots in a developing crop.
 Later on in the season a flight like this might quickly point out regions of the field that are underdeveloped or damaged.